 Interestingly this effect on raising LDL / total cholesterol was not seen when pterostilbene was combined with grape seed extract.
 This study also saw some very minor weight loss (about 1 pound) as well.

 Another study (likely related to the one above) noted that pterostilbene seems to be safe up to 250 mg per day.

 How much Elysium Basis should you take?
 Elysium recommends taking 2 capsules per day.
-If you follow these directions, you are getting 250 mg of nicotinamide ribose and 50 mg of pterstibene.
+If you follow these directions, you are getting 250 mg of nicotinamide ribose and 50 mg of pterostilbene.

 Yes, it seems it does.
 The Elysium study, summarized above, does appear to show this.
 There is also a study on

-A small human study of the key ingredients in Basis -Nicotinamide riboside – has also showed this raises NAD levels too.
+A small human study of the key ingredients in Basis -Nicotinamide riboside – has also shown this raises NAD levels too.

 Sirtuin genes (described above) help keep telomeres healthy.
 So, if Elysium Basis activates sirtuins, does that mean it lengthens telomeres?
-Its a good question and it will take research to prove.
-No studies have looked Elysium Basis and telomeres yet.
+Its a good question and it will take research to prove it.
+No studies have looked at Elysium Basis and telomeres yet.
 The same thing goes for its active ingredient, nicotinamide riboside either.

 Elysium Basis contains pterostilbene in addition to nicotinamide riboside.
-Does that mean Elysium is better than just taking nicotinamide riboside by itself?
+Does that mean Elysium is better than just taking Tru Niagen (nicotinamide riboside) by itself?
 This is difficult to say because there seem to be no published, head-to-head studies that pit them against each other.